cloudymax/pxeless/README.md

 # **PXEless**

-PXEless is a provisioning tool for environments where PXE is not an option.
+PXEless is single-machine imaging and provisioning tool for environments where PXE is not an option or are not an option *yet*.

-It delivers PXE-like experience without a server by chaining together Cloud-Init, Ubiquity, and Ansible.
+It delivers a PXE-like imaging experience without the PXE-server by chaining together Cloud-Init, Ubiquity, and Ansible.

-It is a single-machine bootstrapper that provisions metal hosts using a customized Live USB instead of a network connection.
+In this way, PXEless builds the "paved-road" upon which to deploy further applications and infrastructure.

-## **Some uses for PXEless:**
+## **Some uses for PXEless**

 - Re-image a personal computer when combined with tools like [Onboardme!](https://github.com/jessebot/onboardme)
 - Securely provision an IOT device.